-United States Steel Corp. has turned it the best performance, soaring more than 30% for the last quarter.
+United States Steel Corp. has turned to see the best performance, soaring more than 30% for the last quarter.
 Even with the jump in its price, it is still selling at a significant discount in its price-to-sales ratio.
 The mean estimate from the analyst community is that earnings-per-share will rise by 169.60% next year.

-Investors buy for the future, and that looks positive for only Nucor Corporation based on Wall Street research
+Investors buy for the future, and that looks positive for only Nucor Corporation based on Wall Street research.

 Now trading around $49.50, the mean analyst target price for Nucor Corporation over the next year of market action is $50.55.
-While financial firms are projecting a triple digit increase in earnings-per-share for ArcelorMittal and United States Steel Corp., each is trading above the mean analyst target price for the next 52 weeks.
+While financial firms are projecting a triple-digit increase in earnings-per-share for ArcelorMittal and United States Steel Corp., each is trading above the mean analyst target price for the next 52 weeks.

-Steel Companies are Being Targeted by Short Sellers
+Steel Companies Are Being Targeted by Short Sellers

 Now almost $16 a share, the mean analyst target price for ArcelorMittal for the next year is $15.21.
 United States Steel Corporation is around $23.50.
 The mean analyst target price for it is $20.28, more than a 10% drop.
 The short float for ArcelorMittal, those betting the share price will fall, is relatively modest at 3% (a short float of 5% is considered to be troubling for a company).
 For Nucor Corporation it is only 3.07%.